coveo/search-ui/README.md

 * You should try to test all public API of your component : This means all public methods as well as all available options.
 * Reference your test file in `./test/Test.ts`.

+Create a pull request to merge your changes in the master branch.

+We are very eager to receive external contributions as well as collaborating with other developers !

 ### Tests

 Tests are written with [jasmine](http://jasmine.github.io/2.4/introduction.html).
 To run them you can either call `npm run test` to run tests in phantom js, or open `./test/SpecRunner.html` in a web browser and easier debugging.